robertgallup/circuitpython-multimatrix/README.md

 **cs**: DigitalInOut pin used for chip select
 **width**: int pixel width of display
 **height**: int pixel height of display
+**orientation**: 0 or 1.
+"0" works with single matrix boards with connectors at the bottom.
+"1" rotates each data for each 8x8 matrix by 90 degrees (works with multi-matrix products commonly available with connectors on the left)

 ## Methods:
 ```python